 The more ethics are practiced, the stronger they will grow, which is why it’s a good idea to make them visible and explicit throughout your business.
 Having them clearly displayed and amplified will help to keep them front-of-mind with all your employees at every level.

 You could be doing this at new hire orientation, team meetings, town halls, and every day with your customers.
 Leadership example is also a powerful way to communicate ethics – employees will learn the appropriate behaviors by seeing leadership modeling them.

+Leaders are in a position of power, and if they start to make unethical decisions it can quickly lead to a toxic workplace culture.
 In a hot-water situation, an employee might ask themselves ‘what is leadership expecting me to do in this moment?’
-The kind of leadership behavior have they seen and noted elsewhere in the company will guide their decision.
+The kind of leadership behavior they have seen and noted elsewhere in the company will guide their decision.

 Ethical norms vary from region to region.
 For example, in some cultures, accepting bribes is a normal part of doing business.
 If a company from a culture where this isn’t the norm, such as the US, does business there, leadership must decide what the company’s stance will be.
 The question may first be raised by someone in sales, but eventually an individual with decision-making power will need to determine whether taking or offering bribes is in line with the company’s values.

 Another leadership-level ethical choice might be around a product recall.
 If a business producing children’s toys finds out there’s a quality issue with their product, they must weigh up the risk of a small number of dangerous products against the financial cost of doing a mass recall.
 A choice like this affects not only the business ethics and culture, but the wider community.